tuutti/stomp/README.md

 ];
 ```

-## Configuration

-Configure STOMP as the queuing system for the queues you want STOMP to maintain, either as the default queue service, default reliable queue service, or specifically for each queue.
+Then configure STOMP as the queuing system for the queues you want STOMP to maintain, either as the default queue service, default reliable queue service, or specifically for each queue.

 If you want to set STOMP as the default queue manager, then add the following to your settings: